Skip to content

 Sources profile:This story draws on neutral-leaning sources

-ESA's European Service Module separated from Orion at 19:33 EDT on 10 April and burned up on re-entry as planned, destroying every piece of physical evidence of its ten-day performance 1.
-All ESM telemetry and performance data now reside exclusively in NASA's telemetry archives; the hardware that could confirm or contest those records no longer exists.
+The European Service Module separated from Orion at 19:33 EDT on 10 April 2026 and burned up on re-entry as planned, destroying every piece of physical evidence of its ten-day performance.
+All ESM telemetry and performance data are now held exclusively in NASA's archives.

 ESA's first post-launch communication arrived fourteen hours after the ESM burned up, celebrating TLI precision while saying nothing about what comes next for Europe in Artemis.